-The Accreditation Committee of the College of American Pathologists (CAP) has awarded accreditation to the Duke Human Vaccine Institute-Immunology Virology Quality Assessment Center’s (DHVI-IVQAC) biorepository based on the results of a recent on-site inspection as part of the CAP’s Accreditation Programs.
+The Accreditation Committee of the College of American Pathologists (CAP) has awarded accreditation to DHVI-IVQAC Biorepository, Durham, North Carolina based on results of a recent on site inspection as part of the CAP's Accreditation Programs.

-The facility’s director, Barton F. Haynes, MD, and laboratory principal investigator, Thomas N. Denny, were advised of this national recognition and congratulated for the excellence of the services being provided.
-The DHVI-IVQAC Biorepository is now one of more than 7,600 CAP-accredited facilities worldwide.
+The facility's director, Thomas N. Denny, MSc, was advised of this national recognition and congratulated for the excellence of the services being provided.
+DHVI-IVQAC Biorepository is one of more than 7,700 CAP-accredited facilities worldwide.

-The CAP, first in the industry to offer an accreditation program for biorepositories, based the program on the principles of its Laboratory Accreditation Program.
-The U.S. federal government recognizes the CAP Laboratory Accreditation Program, which was begun in the early 1960s, as being equal to or more stringent than the government’s own inspection program.
+The CAP, first in the industry to offer an accreditation program for Biorepositories, based the program on the principles of its Laboratory Accreditation Program.
+The U.S. federal government recognizes the CAP Laboratory Accreditation Program, begun in the early 1960s, as being equal-to or more stringent-than the government's own inspection program.
 Currently, there is no federal mandate for biorepository accreditation.

-The CAP Biorepository Accreditation process, a three-year accreditation cycle, includes on-site inspection, desk review, optional education modules, and gap assessment.
-As part of the on-site inspection, the CAP uses Accreditation Checklists to provide a comprehensive and up-to-date blueprint of quality practices to assist biorepositories in improving their operations and to ensure quality.
-Furthermore, a desk review offers a remote review of a biorepository’s quality management plan, certain procedures, and select quality and process statistics.
+The CAP Biorepository Accreditation process, a three-year accreditation cycle, includes on-site inspection, desk review, and optional education modules and gap assessment.
+As part of the on-site inspection, the CAP uses Accreditation Checklists to provide a comprehensive and up-to-date blueprint of quality practices to assist biorepositories in improving their operations and ensure quality.
+Further, a desk review offers a remote review of a biorepository's quality management plan, certain procedures and select quality and process statistics.
 The program is designed to ensure the highest standard of patient care.

 About the College of American Pathologists

-As the leading organization with more than 18,000 board-certified pathologists, CAP serves patients, pathologists, and the public by fostering and advocating excellence in the practice of pathology and laboratory medicine worldwide.
-The CAP’s Laboratory Improvement Programs, initiated 65 years ago, currently have customers in more than 100 countries, accrediting 7,600 laboratories and providing proficiency testing to 20,000 laboratories worldwide.
-Find more information about the CAP at cap.org.
-Follow CAP on Twitter: @Pathologists.
+As the leading organization with more than 18,000 board-certified pathologists, the College of American Pathologists (CAP) serves patients, pathologists, and the public by fostering and advocating excellence in the practice of pathology and laboratory medicine worldwide.
+The CAP's Laboratory Improvement Programs, initiated 65 years ago, currently have customers in more than